Xiaomi Mi 6: New Rumors, Leaks And Strategy To Curb Snapdragon 835 Shortage

 The Xiaomi Mi 6 would not be released in various regions, but the latest flagship device from the Chinese manufacturer has already managed to capture the interest of the mobile market.
 As the release date of the highly-anticipated Xiaomi Mi 6 approaches, a series of new rumors and leaks have emerged about the smartphone.
-True to form, the nature of these new rumors are very encouraging.
+True to form, the nature of these new rumors is very encouraging.

 One of the most contested topics about the Xiaomi Mi 6 is the processor that the upcoming flagship device would be released with.
 While initial speculations pointed to the smartphone being equipped with Qualcomm’s Snapdragon 835 SoC, the rumored shortage of the mobile chips due to Samsung’s monopoly on the processor’s initial batch has thrown a notable shade on the Xiaomi Mi 6’s chip.
 Citing a Weibo leak, a recent report from Android Central stated that the smartphone manufacturer might have an excellent strategy to deal with the SD 835 shortage.